6 Things I’ve Learned About Leaky Gut

 – western medicine

 So, what exactly is Leaky Gut?
 Is it all in my head?
-Is it a cop-out like an IBS diagnosis at the gastroenterologist?
+Is it a catch-all like an IBS diagnosis at the gastroenterologist?

 1. Leaky gut is currently a hypothetical condition, unrecognized by mainstream western medicine.

 THAT DOESN’T MEAN IT’S NOT REAL.